Health Professional Resources

 The Physio Matters Podcast session 26 was sponsored by NASS and features physiotherapist Jack March interviewing Dr Karl Gaffney (Consultant Rheumatologist, Norfolk and Norwich University Hospital and NASS Trustee) talking ankylosing spondylitis (axial spondyloarthritis) (AS).

-Standardising the Bath AS Metrology Index (BASMI): a DVD guide on how to carry out these measurements accurately.
+You can also watch Standardising the Bath AS Metrology Index (BASMI): a DVD guide to carrying out these measurements accurately.

 Produced by Liz van Rossen MCSP, Extended Scope Practitioner in Rheumatology Physiotherapy, East Kent Hospital University Trust.